mzattera/cavacamixa/README.md

 This requires Java 1.8.

-Run it with `java -jar cavacamixa.jar -h`
+Run it with `java -jar cavacamixa.zip -h`

-.jar file is provided within latest release.
+.zip file (a JAR file indeed) is provided within latest release.

 ## Longest game so far [March 22nd, 2025]